+Getting a raise or negotiating a new salary is tough.
+Learn the negotiation skills to empathetically and respectfully get the raise or salary you deserve.
 Great negotiation skills are an absolute necessity in business.
 Almost everything is negotiated including price, terms, specifications, schedule, etc. If you provide high value to your current employer or will to your future employer, you deserve to be compensated accordingly.
 Inflationary 3% increases for top performers so investors and top management can walk away with large profits and bonuses is unfair and plagued with greed.
 You accepting this is an even greater outrage.
-Do not settle for the status-quo, practice negotiation and use it to advance your career.
-Below are four critical steps to succeed in salary negotiation.
+Do not settle for the status-quo.
+Practice negotiation and use it to advance your career.
+Below are four critical steps to succeed in any salary negotiation.

 Step 1: Create Leverage